 However, it’s important to note that many crimes, such as statutory rape, require no state of mind and are punishable no matter the intent of the offender.
 An experienced West Palm Beach criminal defense lawyer may be able to help you understand which crimes fall under this category during a free consultation.

 If you didn’t have knowledge of a certain law or otherwise believe that you may be able to present ignorance of the law as a valid defense, consider getting in touch with the experienced criminal defense attorney Brian Gabriel at the Law Office of Gabriel & Gabriel.
-After meeting with you one-on-one to discuss the incident in question, Brian Gabriel’s may be able to help determine the most effective strategy to execute based on the circumstances of your case.
+After meeting with you to discuss the incident in question, Brian Gabriel’s may be able to help determine the most effective strategy to execute based on the circumstances of your case.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities that are involved in these cases and can help protect your reputation and future.
 You can be assured that you’re in good hands and that Attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete a contact form for a free consultation.